Tardouse/rustmail/README.md

 ## Usage

-You can see all available options by running `rustmail --help`.
+You can see all available options by running `rustmail send --help`.

 ### Example 1: From a Shell Script